amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="exponent" %}

-This constraint specifies an exact or minimum/maximum range indicating the exponent of the Ion decimal.
+This constraint specifies an exact or minimum/maximum range indicating the exponent of an Ion decimal.
+The exponent of an Ion decimal is determined from the [decimal data model](https://amzn.github.io/ion-docs/docs/decimal.html#data-model) rather than the serialized text or binary form.
+For example, the text of `1.23`, `123d-2`, and `0.123d1` are different, but using the decimal data model, they all have the same coefficient (`123`) and exponent (`-2`).

 Remember that decimal values with digits after the decimal point have a _negative_ exponent, so to require at least two digits after the decimal point, you must specify `exponent: range::[min, -2]`.

 {% include note.html type="tip" content="See [Modeling SQL Decimals](../cookbook/sql-decimals.md) to learn how `exponent` relates to the concept of _scale_." %}